Baked Apple Cider Doughuts

 Preparation

-- Heat the oven to 350 degrees.
-Lightly grease 2, then flour
+- Lightly grease 2, then flour (using a strainer) 6-cavity

-muffin tin) with nonstick spray.
-In a medium bowl, add the
+doughnut pans (or a 12-cup muffin tin) with nonstick spray.
+In a

-flour, baking powder, salt, cinnamon and nutmeg and whisk to
+medium bowl, add the flour, baking powder, salt, cinnamon and

-combine.
+nutmeg and whisk to combine.
 Set aside.

 - Take the apple cider or apple juice and reduce to about half.

-further down.
-This leaves a bit more cider if needed.
+also leaves a bit more cider if needed.

 - In the bowl of a stand mixer fitted with the paddle attachment